 Growing herbs in pots is one of the most enjoyable and easiest techniques to starting an herb garden, and it's a technique that even a novice gardener can do.

 In this article, I've listed some of the best tips I've learned about herb container gardening.

 Top 5 Benefits of Growing Herbs in Pots

-Space saving.
-Herb container gardening allows you to enjoy herbs even when you don't have enough soil in your backyard.
-It's also great for urban dwellings such as apartments, dormitories and condominiums where the luxury of space is not often provided.
+- Space saving: Herb container gardening allows you to enjoy herbs even when you don't have enough soil in your backyard.
+It's also great for urban dwellings like apartments, dormitories, and condominiums, where the luxury of space is not often provided.

-Protection.
-Pots or containers act like barriers that can protect your herbs from weeds, pests and diseases.
-It's also a good way to keep invasive herbs in control.
+- Protection: Pots or containers act like barriers that can protect your herbs from weeds, pests, and diseases.
+It's also a good way to keep invasive herbs under control.

-Decorative.
-If you're planting ornamental herbs, what better way to make them more beautiful than to plant them in beautiful, ornamental pots.
-They come in many shapes, sizes and designs.
-The choices are endless and as they say, you're only limited by your imagination.
+- Decoration: If you're planting ornamental herbs, what better way to make them more beautiful than to plant them in beautiful, ornamental pots.
+They come in many shapes, sizes, and designs.
+The choices are endless, and as they say, you're only limited by your imagination.

 Top 5 Herbs to Grow in Pots

 - Basil: It enjoys full sun but not too much direct sunlight.
 Put it in a partly shaded area during the peak of summer.
 Being under the sun often, it dries out fast.
 So regular watering may be needed.
 But it can tolerate infrequent watering as long as it hasn't wilted yet.

 - Mint: It likes slightly moist soil and partial shade.
 Mint is a very invasive herb.
 So do not plant it together with other herbs in a single container.
 Don't keep it close with other potted plants either, as it propagates easily and often uncontrollably.